| Durham College Certificate

 For full details, please contact the OAHI at 1.888.744.6244 or visit the OAHI Web site at www.oahi.com

-Students who began this program prior to the current academic year may contact the Continuing Education office at firstname.lastname@example.org or 905-721-3052 to obtain your Program of Study and graduation requirements.
+Students who began this program prior to the current academic year may contact the Centre for Professional and Part-Time Learning office at firstname.lastname@example.org or 905-721-3052 to obtain your Program of Study and graduation requirements.

 Upon successful completion of this program, students will be equipped to: